MARCELINO LOPEZ NIETOMaster guitar maker exclusively for GSI

-At 77 years old (at the time of this interview), Marcelino Lopez continues to build his own classical guitars while, in between his own models, also restores and repairs historical instruments such as violas, vihuelas and violins, of which he has an extensive personal collection, for his clients around the world in Japan, the US, Belgium, France and Spain.
-Lopez spends most of his time in his workshop, dedicating his nights to studying the guitar, which he plays everyday and upon nightly investigation, he recently learned that it’s possible that the classical guitar could have roots dating back to the 2nd century B.C in Roman times, which dismount the popular theory that the classical guitar has Arab origins.
-Marcelino’s hobbies include opera, the singing artform that he practices regularly for many years now and an artform which is the subject of many of Marcelino’s paintings.
+At 77 years old (at the time of this interview), Marcelino Lopez continues to build his own classical guitars while, in between his own models, also restores and repairs historical instruments such as violas, vihuelas, and violins, of which he has an extensive personal collection, for his clients around the world in Japan, the US, Belgium, France, and Spain.
+Lopez spends most of his time in his workshop, dedicating his nights to studying the guitar, which he plays every day and upon nightly investigation, he recently learned that it’s possible that the classical guitar could have roots dating back to the 2nd century B.C in Roman times, which dismount the popular theory that the classical guitar has Arab origins.
+Marcelino’s hobbies include opera, the singing artform that he practices regularly for many years now, and an art form that is the subject of many of Marcelino’s paintings.

-Marcelino explains that the guitar is the most fragile, gentil instrument that exists.
-“I own 200-year-old violins and they are still fully in tact, although you may find the ocassional woodworm wandering around or a minor blemish.
+Marcelino explains that the guitar is the most fragile, gentle instrument that exists.
+“I own 200-year-old violins and they are still fully intact, although you may find the occasional woodworm wandering around or a minor blemish.
 They are smaller and besides they do not have braces that go across in many directions for reinforcement like the guitar does, since once the wood is settled and strengthened, it tends to get aggravated and possibly morph with drastic changes in humidity, especially if the back and sides are made up of mahogany or rosewood.

 -How did you get started as a luthier?